Subscribe for email updates on the Renewable Energy Target including reforms to the Small-scale Renewable Energy Scheme.

-Complete this form if you require an accreditation code to reassign the right to create certificates for a small generation unit, if it has been selected with a one or five year deeming period:
+Complete this form if you require an accreditation code for the system owner to assign the right to create certificates for a small generation unit where a one or 5-year deeming period was selected:

 These forms are required if the solar water heater has a capacity greater than 700 litres.

 These guidelines are designed to assist agents collect mandatory information for entry into the REC Registry, prior to the creation of small-scale technology certificates.